jvschepe/starter-hugo-portfolio-theme/content/project/Neuromodulatie/index.md

 As it is currently unknown whether repeated stimulation could enhance remyelination and through which processes, we are setting up experiments to test the effect of repeated tACS administration in mice.

+In the meantime, [Thomas Scheinok](https://aims.research.vub.be/en/thomas-scheinok) has published [a comprehensive review](../publication/pmid-37127087/) on the intrinsic connection between brain activity and (re)myelination.

 ## Simulations
 {style="font-size: 1.2rem; background: #FFB76B; background: linear-gradient(to right, #FFB76B 0%, #FFA73D 30%, #FF7C00 60%, #FF7F04 100%); -webkit-background-clip: text; -webkit-text-fill-color: transparent;"}